 As previously noted, all damage caused by a single mine subsidence event, or several subsidence events which are continuous, constitutes one occurrence.
 With the permission of the new owner, the Fund will continue to survey the property annually, and advise when damaging ground movement ceases.
-When damaging ground movement ends and provided a valid assignment has been secured, a final damage estimate can be made, payment for any additional damage can be requested, and full repairs can begin.
-After completion of full repairs, in the unlikely event of new mine subsidence damage, such damage would be investigated as a new mine subsidence claim, subject to the limits of the policy in force at the time the new mine subsidence damage was first reasonably observable.
+When damaging ground movement ends, a final damage estimate can be made, payment for any additional damage can be requested, and full repairs can begin.
+After completion of full repairs, in the unlikely event of further damage, any new damage would be investigated as a new mine subsidence claim, subject to the limits of the policy in force at that time.
 For additional information about the mine subsidence claim investigation process, see the Fund's website at www.imsif.com.